thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 ### Exercise

-Draw an ER diagram to represent the relationship between pet entities and breed entities.
+With your neighbors, draw an ER diagram to represent the relationship between pet entities and breed entities.

 Once you're satisfied, add owner entities to the diagram and draw their relationship with pet entities.